 Visuals on a landing page strike the emotional chords amongst the audience if done in the right way.
 They have the ability to make your visitors feel joyful, informed, motivated, or reassured—all of this playing a significant role to boost your conversions.

 Visuals can be incorporated in the landing pages in the form of images, videos, and even GIFs.
+To produce quality images, consider using BeFunky or any other photo editor.

 Images have the dual benefits of capturing attention and amplifying your message especially if you know how to use the different colors effectively.
 Also, images are easy to use and fast to load.
 For better user experience, low page load time is indispensable.
 Also, images are easily available, easy to edit, and cost-effective.